Everything You Need To Know About ESG Investing

 Since ESG factors first became a thing in investment jargon in 2005, major stock exchanges such as the New York Stock Exchange all introduced their own sustainability guidelines, such as the Principles for Responsible Investment (PRI).

 More businesses realize that sustainability is an important consideration for them (and for their investors and customers).
-Today, more than 1,600 members representing over $70 trillion assets under management have subscribed to the PRI.
+Today, more than 1,600 members representing over $70 trillion (about £53 trillion) in assets under management have subscribed to the PRI.
 ESG clearly isn’t a niche interest anymore.

 But some institutional investors are slow in catching up to the trend.
 The main argument is that their primary responsibility lies with shareholders, regardless of environmental or social impact.
 But the evidence showing that ESG issues have financial implications is growing.